thu-ml/tianshou/docs/tutorials/concepts.rst

 Tianshou provides other type of data buffer such as :class:`~tianshou.data.ListReplayBuffer` (based on list), :class:`~tianshou.data.PrioritizedReplayBuffer` (based on Segment Tree and ``numpy.ndarray``).
 Check out :class:`~tianshou.data.ReplayBuffer` for more detail.

+.. _policy_concept:

 Policy
 ------

 Tianshou aims to modularizing RL algorithms.
 It comes into several classes of policies in Tianshou.
 All of the policy classes must inherit :class:`~tianshou.policy.BasePolicy`.

 A policy class typically has four parts:

 * :meth:`~tianshou.policy.BasePolicy.__init__`: initialize the policy, including coping the target network and so on;
 * :meth:`~tianshou.policy.BasePolicy.__call__`: compute action with given observation;